-Among the largest churches in the world and with priceless masterpieces, including Michelangelo’s Pietà, St. Peter’s Basilica in the Vatican dominates the square of the same name with its imposing blue-silver dome.
-Embracing the square is Bernini’s Colonnade which constitutes the solemn entrance to the Vatican and the heart of Christianity.
+St. Peter’s Basilica in the Vatican, one the biggest churches in the world, dominates the namesake square with its imposing blue-silver dome.
+Embracing the square is Bernini’s Colonnade which forms the solemn entrance to the Vatican and the heart of Christianity.

 St. Peter’s Basilica is the largest of the four papal basilicas in Rome.
 The others are St. John Lateran, St. Paul Outside the Walls and St. Mary Major.